bchurchill/xmonad-pulsevolume/README.md

 ## Bugs

 I wrote this years ago and never really intended to release it.
 Yet, it's stood the test of time for me, and I automatically deploy it on several linux systems without issues.

-However, given that nobody **else** has ever tested it, I imagine it has a lingering issue or two -- even if only in the setup instructions that I wrote.
+As of March 2017, 2 years later, no significant bugs have come up (we only had issue #1 and that's been patched) and a few people have given the project a "star".
+So I suppose that suggests it works fine in the common case.
+We've yet to see any compatibility issues come up.

 Use the issue tracker.
 For security bugs, email berkeley@berkeleychurchill.com.
 You can get a gpg key off my webpage at https://www.berkeleychurchill.com if you like.